mse150s20/p2-kinetics/README.md

 # Results from playing with parameters
 Increasing k1 makes the beginning of the infection begin sooner, and increasing k2 raises the maximum number of individuals that won't be infected

-# Info copy pasted from info.txt - should be cleaned up
+# Info copy pasted from info.txt
 Project 2 descriptions:
     Modeling kinetics: rate of change between things!